How to look for records of... British Army soldiers of the Second World War

 • Supporting correspondence of a wide variety

-The vast scale of the recent transfer of British Army Second World War service records from the MOD to The National Archives means that only a small proportion are searchable in our catalogue or viewable in our reading rooms.
+The vast scale of the recent transfer of British Army Second World War service records from the MOD to The National Archives means that only a small proportion are available online (through Ancestry), searchable in our catalogue or viewable in our reading rooms.
 You should try to locate a document reference for a service record yourself first and if you are unable to we will try to locate it for you.
 Once you have a document reference you can order a copy of the record.

 Follow these steps: